 It’s easy to see why Pistache has become a favorite on finicky Clematis Street: French favorites offered with a sophisticated touch, warm hospitality, lovely setting.
-The bistro never fails to impress.
-Come for lunch, dinner, cocktails or one of the most pleasant, a la carte Sunday brunches in central county.
+Chef de cuisine Isaac Cerny’s dishes never fail to satisfy.
+Come for lunch, dinner, cocktails or one of the most pleasant a la carte Sunday brunches in central county.

 Whether you stop in for one of chef Clay Conley’s supreme small plates (he’s masterful with raw fish and seafood dishes) or settle in for a 14-ounce, wood-grilled prime New York strip steak and a night of people-watching, you’ve come to the best bistro in Palm Beach.
 Reservations are a must.

 Buccan: 350 S. County Road, Palm Beach; 561-833-3450.

 Meat Market, Palm Beach